yuzrieSiddiq/adventure-with-laravel-packages/codeception/readme.md

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.
 A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

 ## Getting Started
-- Do not forget to do `cp .env .env.testing` before you run the test Use `composer exec` instead of `php`.
+- Do not forget to do `cp .env .env.testing` before you run the test and change the the `APP_ENV='local'` to `APP_ENV='testing'` database
+Use `./vendor/bin` instead of `php`.
 For example:
 ```
 php codecept generate:test unit Example
 ```
 should be
 ```
-composer exec codecept generate:test unit Example
+./vendor/bin/codecept generate:test unit Example
 ```

 ## Official Documentation